nodarhub/hammerhead_ros2/examples/cpp/point_cloud_generator/README.md

 # Point Cloud Generator

-Generate 3D point clouds from compressed PointCloudSoup messages published by Hammerhead.
+Generate Ros2 `PointCloud2` messages from the `PointCloudSoup` messages published by Hammerhead.

 ## Overview

 This example demonstrates how to subscribe to bandwidth-efficient `PointCloudSoup` messages and convert them to standard `sensor_msgs/PointCloud2` messages for visualization and processing.

-The point clouds that Hammerhead generates can overwhelm the network due to bandwidth requirements. `PointCloudSoup` messages provide a compressed representation that can be losslessly reconstructed into XYZRGB point clouds while using a fraction of the bandwidth.
+The point clouds that Hammerhead generates can overwhelm the network due to bandwidth requirements.
+`PointCloudSoup` messages provide a compressed representation that can be losslessly reconstructed into XYZRGB point clouds while using a fraction of the bandwidth.

-## Installation
+## Build

-This example is part of the hammerhead_ros2 workspace:

 ```bash
 cd hammerhead_ros2
 colcon build --packages-up-to point_cloud_generator
 ```

-## Usage

-### Prerequisites
+## Prerequisites

 Configure Hammerhead to publish `PointCloudSoup` messages by modifying `master_config.ini`: